Resize Images Online

 How do I resize without stretching?

-Keep the “Lock aspect ratio” box checked and enter just one dimension (width or height).
-The other dimension is calculated automatically so the image never looks squashed or stretched.
+Keep the “Lock aspect ratio” box ticked and enter just one dimension, width or height.
+The other is calculated automatically so the image never looks squashed or stretched.

 Does resizing reduce image quality?

-Shrinking an image keeps it sharp — browsers use high-quality downscaling.
-Enlarging beyond the original size can't add detail, so upscaled images may look soft.
+Shrinking keeps an image sharp because the browser uses high-quality downscaling.
+Enlarging beyond the original size can't add detail that was never captured, so upscaled images tend to look soft or blocky.

 What sizes should I use for social media?